 Each veteran’s Registration Record will correspond to the number on his/her armband.
 The Registration Records will be stored numerically in file boxes and secured at the clinic site until the doors open on the first clinic day, Friday.

-Each pre-screened veteran will be instructed to enter or line up at the Veterans First entrance from 5:30 – 6:30 am on Friday.
+Each pre-screened veteran will be instructed to enter or line up at the Veterans First entrance at 7:30 am on Friday.
 The veterans will receive priority entry to the clinic and enter via a different door than the general public.

 Upon lining up at the Veterans First door, Line Volunteers will distribute folders to the veterans, matching the individual veteran’s folder to his/her armband number.
 Each Veterans First participant will receive his/her Registration Record, and a clipboard.

-A Line Volunteer or Registration Volunteer will monitor the Veterans First entry door and ensure patients are appropriately escorted.
-Ten veterans will be admitted at a time beginning promptly at 6:00 am.
+Volunteers will monitor the Veterans First entry door and ensure patients are appropriately escorted.
+Ten veterans will be admitted at a time beginning promptly at 7:30 am.

 All Veterans First participants must be seen again in Medical Triage on Friday.
 Upon clearance in Medical Triage, veterans will be escorted to Dental Routing and then to the clinical waiting area or directly to a treatment chair.